rajamohan0s/SwiftScrollViews/README.md

 It is delegating the method ```func didEditingDone(for textField: UITextField) {}``` will exceute when **view did end editing**.

- The view will end edit when directly taping the **ScrollViews** or Taping the keyboard return button if ` textField.returnKeyType != .default || textField.returnKeyType != .next`.
+ The view will end edit when directly taping the **ScrollViews** or Taping the keyboard return button if ` textField.returnKeyType != .default` and `textField.returnKeyType != .next`.

  ### Grouping

-  The group of `UITextFields` in a view by setting `textField.returnKeyType != .default && textField.returnKeyType != .next` at last field of that group.
+  The group of `UITextFields` in a view by setting `textField.returnKeyType != .default` and `textField.returnKeyType != .next` at last field of that group.

 ### Aditional Configuration